gkjohnson/coordinate-frame-converter/README.md

 ## Gotchas
 - Unity takes euler orders as a vector and applies them in Z, X, Y order (taking them from place 2, then 0, then 1 from the vector).
 This library assumes the angles in EulerAngles are specified in the order they are applied, so Unity's would have to be specified as [Z, X, Y] in the struct.
 So Euler Angles specified as `Vector3(10, 20, 30)` in Unity would have to be specified as `EulerAngles(30, 10, 20)`

-## TODO
-- [ ] Get some real world test cases
-- [ ] Look at options for reducing memory allocation and making AxisSets into structs
-- [ ] Support extrinsic vs intrinsic rotation application